nikhil9066/Gauss-Elimination/README.md

 You can run the code to solve this linear system and generate the plot of the solution vector x<sup>&rarr;</sup>.

 ## Usage
- Just run the code its all built in.
+ Just run the code it's all built-in.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: